cleder/pygeoif/README.rst

 A LinearRing that crosses itself or touches itself at a single point is invalid and operations on it may fail.

-A Linear Ring is self closing
+A LinearRing is self closing.

 Polygon